 There are a number of other human resource and ethics-related policy documents, procedures and statements applicable throughout the Group, which confirm our commitment to protecting basic human rights.
 These include, among others, the applicable grievance procedures, the Group's whistle-blower procedure and respective recruitment and selection policies.

-Refer to pages 59 to 62 of Aspen's Integrated Report for the 2017 financial year for further information regarding our commitment to respecting human rights and promoting equality.
+Refer to pages 64 and 66 of Aspen's Integrated Report for the 2018 financial year for further information regarding our commitment to respecting human rights and promoting equality, respectively.

 Section 2 - Labour principles